Learning What Matters: Prioritized Concept Learning via Relative Error-driven Sample Selection: Experiments and Results

-In this section, we provide further insights into the learning behaviour of \ours.
-All experiments use LLaVA-v1.5-7B on the LLaVA-665K dataset with 20\% sampling ratio and accuracy as the objective unless otherwise specified.
+We analyze \& ablate the components of \ours.
+We use LLaVA-v1.5-7B on LLaVA-665K with 20\% sampling and accuracy as the objective unless stated otherwise.

-\textbf{How important is enforcing Diversity among the selected samples?} To assess the importance of balancing informativeness and diversity (Eqn \ref{eq:softmax}), we conduct an ablation study varying the \textit{temperature parameter} $\tau$ in the softmax used for skill selection (Eqn \ref{eq:softmax}).
-As shown in Figure~\ref{fig:abl_temp}, a \textit{high temperature of 1.0} yields the \textbf{best overall performance} (98.8\% relative score), striking an effective balance between prioritizing high-improvement clusters and maintaining diversity across concepts.
-As the temperature decreases ({\em i.e.}, $\tau = 0.7, 0.5, 0.3$), performance consistently degrades, with the lowest temperature yielding only 92.8\%—a significant drop of over 6\% in relative score.
-This decline confirms that \textit{overly sharp sampling distributions} (low $\tau$) lead to \textit{mode collapse}, where the model repeatedly focuses on a narrow set of concepts and fails to generalize broadly.
-Thus, we see that enforcing diversity helps improve performance.
-However, excessive diversity ($\tau$ = 1.2) is also not good as, in that case, the high-improvement clusters start losing their clear priority over other clusters.

-\textbf{How effective is our Selection Policy?} We evaluate the efficacy of \ours (sampling based on relative accuracy change - Sec \ref{PCL}) by comparing it against other competitive selection strategies: \textbf{Random Sampling}, \textbf{Easiest-Sampling} (selecting clusters with highest absolute accuracy at given time step), \textbf{Medium-Sampling} (selecting moderate accuracy clusters), and \textbf{Hardest-Sampling }(selecting lowest accuracy clusters).
-As shown in Tab. \ref{tab:ablation_policy}, \ours achieves the highest relative score (98.8\%), ranking first on 8 out of 14 benchmarks and second on 4 others.
-To further analyze learning dynamics across selection strategies,

-we categorize skill clusters into three difficulty levels—easy, moderate, and hard—based on their accuracy at the start of training.
-We then track the avg. performance of 50 clusters from each difficulty level for different selection strategies.
-As shown in Figure~\ref{fig:cur_easy_mid_hard}, \ours consistently achieves higher mean performance and lower variance across all difficulty levels.
-These findings indicate that \ours effectively balances learning across varying task difficulties, outperforming all other baseline strategies in both performance and stability.
+\textbf{How effective is our Selection Policy (i.e Eqn \ref{eq:delta})? } We evaluate our progress-based selection policy (Sec.~\ref{PCL}) against several competitive strategies in Table~\ref{tab:ablation_policy}.
+All strategies use identical warmup conditions.
+We compare with curriculum baselines: \textbf{Random Selection}, \textbf{Easiest-Sampling} (selecting clusters with highest absolute accuracy at a given step), \textbf{Medium-Sampling} (selecting mid-accuracy clusters), and \textbf{Hardest-Sampling} (selecting lowest-accuracy clusters).
+As shown in Tab. \ref{tab:ablation_policy}, \ours achieves the highest relative score (98.8\%), ranking first on 7 out of 14 benchmarks and second on 5 others.
+To further analyze learning dynamics across strategies, we group skill clusters into difficulty levels: easy, moderate, and hard based on their initial performance, and track the average performance of 50 clusters per level (see Fig.~\ref{fig:cur_easy_mid_hard}). \ours consistently achieves higher mean performance with lower variance across all levels, effectively balancing learning across task difficulties throughout training.
+Row~2 includes a \textbf{DINO–BERT version of COINCIDE}, which replaces Tiny-LLaVA features with the same unsupervised features used in our method, confirming that the gains of \ours arise from the \textbf{progress-driven selection policy} rather than the warmup or feature choice.